mobiusklein/glypy/README.rst

 Citing
 ~~~~~~

-If you use :mod:`glypy` in a publication please cite:
+If you use `glypy` in a publication please cite:

     Klein, J., & Zaia, J. (2019). glypy - An open source glycoinformatics library.
     Journal of Proteome Research.